 Vault 15 (Fallout, Fallout 2)

-One of the few vaults you can visit in two different games, Vault 15 was an experiment to see how a population composed of a variety of cultures and backgrounds would get along when crammed into a confined space together for decades.
-In short: they didn't, and when the vault opened 50 years later, the dwellers split into several warring factions of raiders, plus one group that eventually form the NCR.
+One of the few Vaults you can visit in two different games, Vault 15 was an experiment to see how a population composed of a variety of cultures and backgrounds would get along when crammed into a confined space together for decades.
+In short: they didn't, and when the door opened 50 years later, the dwellers split into several warring factions of raiders, plus one group that eventually form the NCR.

-Though the vault has been stripped and pillaged, it's still being fought over by a few different factions.
-At the very least, you can bring a little peace to the contested vault by dealing with the raiders who have been kidnapping people living at the entrance, and brokering a deal between the locals and the NCR.
+Though Vault 15 has been stripped and pillaged, it's still being fought over by a few different factions.
+At the very least you can bring a little peace to the contested Vault by dealing with the raiders who have been kidnapping people living at the entrance, and broker a deal between the locals and the NCR.

 Vault 81 (Fallout 4)